skaltman/sfquickstarts-posit/tidymodel-prediction-workflows-inside-snowflake-with-orbital/tidymodel-prediction-workflows-inside-snowflake-with-orbital.md

 ### Version model with vetiver

-[Vetiver](https://rstudio.github.io/vetiver-r/) provides tools to version, share, deploy, and monitor models.
+The [vetiver](https://rstudio.github.io/vetiver-r/) package provides tools to version, share, deploy, and monitor models.

-We'll use vetiver to version and deploy our fitted model to a  [pin](https://pins.rstudio.com/) on [Posit Connect](https://posit.co/products/enterprise/connect/).
+We'll use vetiver to version and write our fitted model to a [pin](https://pins.rstudio.com/) on [Posit Connect](https://posit.co/products/enterprise/connect/).
 This will allow us to identify which version of our model is active and track performance against other models over time.